 Vishnu Ramdeen...
 I remember their pepper roti, when they cooked.

 Jai Roopnarine...That was the first roti they would cook to season up the tawa.

 Fiat Karmally...
-Nurul taught me to cook roti at the masjid.
-Our crew included Abby Khan & Isaac.
+Nurul taught me to cook roti at the masjid with Abby Khan & Isaac.